Madison County, Florida: Politics

 Like the rest of the Solid South, Madison County was reliably Democratic, with no Republican carrying it until 1964.
 Democrats were still able to carry the county after 1964, with Jimmy Carter and Bill Clinton each carrying the county twice, but their performance began to falter afterwards.
-Joe Biden's performance in the county in 2020 was the worst since 1972 in terms of percentage of the county vote share.
+Democrats remained competitive in the presidential elections in the county all the way through 2012, with Barack Obama losing the county by just over 3 percent in both 2008 and 2012.
+However, the county has not been competitive in the post-Obama years.
+Kamala Harris got just 35% of the vote in the county in 2024, which was the worst since 1972 in terms of percentage of the county vote share.